pythonnz/rules/constitution/constitution.md

 ### **2. Charitable status**

 2.1.
-The **Society** is already, or intends after incorporation, to be registered as a charitable entity under the Charities Act 2005.
+The **Society** is registered as a charitable entity under the Charities Act 2005.

 ### **3. Definitions**